shrubzy/diceRollSite/README.md

 # Dice Roll Website
-Basic website to simulate the rolling of two dice.
-Compatible with various screen sizes
+A website to simulate the rolling to two dice.